yuntaodu/PS_code/README.md

-# Generation, augmentation, and alignment: A pseudo-source domain based method for source-free domain adaptation
+# PS
-This repository contains the author's implementation in Pytorch for the paper "Generation, augmentation, and alignment: A pseudo-source domain based method for source-free domain adaptation".
+This repository contains the author's implementation in Pytorch for method PS of SFDA method.

 ## Environment Requirement
 - python 3.6.5